dss-extensions/dss_capi/README.md

 Besides low-level details such as memory management, most of the COM documentation can be used as-is.

+A custom patchset to build OpenDSS-PM with FreePascal (as well as port recent features of the Classic version) is maintained in the folder `src/patchset`.

 Recent changes
 ==============
-- 2018-02-08: First public release (OpenDSS revision 2123)
+- 2018-02-08 / version 0.9.1: First public release (OpenDSS revision 2123)
-- 2018-02-10: Experimental support for OpenDSS-PM (at the moment, a custom patch is provided for FreePascal support) and port COM interface fixes (OpenDSS revision 2134)
+- 2018-02-12 / version 0.9.2: Experimental support for OpenDSS-PM (at the moment, a custom patch is provided for FreePascal support) and port COM interface fixes (OpenDSS revision 2134)
+- 2018-02-16 / version 0.9.3: Integrate COM interface fixes from revision 2136 (`First` `Next` iteration)

 Missing features and limitations
 ================================